 We will install Elasticsearch using the package manager from the Elastic repository.

-echo "deb https://artifacts.elastic.co/packages/5.x/apt stable main" | sudo tee -a /etc/apt/sources.list.d/elastic-5.x.list
+wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add - echo "deb https://artifacts.elastic.co/packages/5.x/apt stable main" | sudo tee -a /etc/apt/sources.list.d/elastic-5.x.list sudo apt update sudo apt install elasticsearch

-Once the installation is completed, open the elasticsearch.yml file and restrict the remote access to the Elasticsearch instance:
+file and restrict the remote access to the Elasticsearch instance:sudo nano /etc/elasticsearch/elasticsearch.yml

 network.host: localhost